aays/site_old/cv.md

 ---

-Some more details regarding projects I've worked on are available on the [About](/about) page as well as on my [LinkedIn](https://www.linkedin.com/in/ahmedrhasan/).
+Some more details regarding projects I've worked on are available on the [About](/about) page.
+This is also relatively truncated; a full CV equivalent can be found on my [LinkedIn](https://www.linkedin.com/in/ahmedrhasan/).